Category Archives: 1966 Films

 But is he a patriot or a defector, colluding with the Germans?

-Presumably, the main reason for the poor reviews for Torn Curtain is the lack of chemistry between Newman and Julie Andrews coupled with behind-the-scenes problems with this film (both stars were unhappy throughout the shoot and Hitchcock did not want either actor in the film).
+Presumably, the main reason for the poor reviews for Torn Curtain is the lack of chemistry between Newman and Julie Andrews and behind-the-scenes problems with this film (both stars were unhappy throughout the shoot, and Hitchcock did not want either actor in the film).

-In truth, there is little chemistry between the pair and I cannot help to think how delicious it would have been if Sean Connery and Tippi Hedren were cast instead!
+In truth, there is little chemistry between the pair, and I cannot help but think how delicious it would have been if Sean Connery and Tippi Hedren had been cast instead!
 After all, this duo had great chemistry in Marnie, released just two years prior.

-Despite the backstage drama, overall the film is complex, exciting, and taut, and the bus escape scene is the edge-of-your-seat fantastic.
+Despite the backstage drama, the film is complex, exciting, and taut.
+The bus escape scene is fantastic and edge-of-your-seat.

-The best scene though comes in the middle of the film when Michael is in East Germany.
-Revealed to be part of a syndicate enabling him to sneak out of the country, he goes to a remote farm, where he is involved in a tortuous fight with a security officer and a farmer’s wife.
+The best scene, though, occurs in the middle of the film, when Michael is in East Germany.
+He is revealed to be part of a syndicate that enables him to sneak out of the country.
+He then goes to a remote farm, where he is involved in a tortuous fight with a security officer and a farmer’s wife.

 The scene is spectacular in its long length and edge-of-your-seat drama.

-The scenic locales are wonderful and the film is bright, colorful, and sharp, especially on Blu-Ray.
+The scenic locales are excellent, and the film is bright, colorful, and sharp, especially on Blu-Ray.
 The gorgeous opening scene is aboard a cruise ship in the breathtaking Fjords of Scandinavia.

 Frankly, I am surprised this film has not been rediscovered on a larger scale.
 Along with Topaz (1969), Torn Curtain (1966) is another forgotten gem of Hitchcock’s, worthy of praise.